khulnasoft-lab/design.khulnasoft.com/contents/brand-design/color.md

 ## Primary colors

 The primary palette features colors from our core logo and signature purple.
-These colors are most commonly used and associated with our brand.
+These colors are most frequently used and associated with our brand.

 ### Primary color palette